AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/mage-store-data.md

 * `entity_id` – This is the primary key of the `catalog_product_entity` table, meaning every row of the table must have a different `entity_id`.
 Each `entity_id` on this table can only be associated with one product, and each product can only be associated with one `entity_id`
     * The top line of the table above, `entity_id` = 205, is the new row created for "Throwback Bellbottoms."
 Wherever `entity_id` = 205 appears in the Commerce platform, it will be referring to the product "Throwback Bellbottoms"
 * `entity_type_id` – Commerce has multiple categories of objects (like customers, addresses, and products to name a few), and this column is used to denote the category into which this particular row falls.
     * This being the `catalog_product_entity` table, each row has the same entity type: product.
-In Magento, the `entity_type_id` for product is 4, which is why all three of the new products created return 4 for this column.
+In Adobe Commerce, the `entity_type_id` for product is 4, which is why all three of the new products created return 4 for this column.
 * `attribute_set_id` – Attribute sets are used to identify products that have the same of descriptors.
     * The top two rows of the table are the `Throwback Bellbottoms` and `Straight Leg Jeans` products, both of which are pants.
 These products would have the same descriptors (for example, name, inseam, waistline), and therefore have the same `attribute_set_id`.
 The third item, `V-Neck T-Shirt` has a different `attribute_set_id` because it would not have the same descriptors as the pants; shirts do not have waistlines or inseams.
-* `sku` - These are unique values assigned to each product by the user when creating a new product in Magento.
+* `sku` - These are unique values assigned to each product by the user when creating a new product in Adobe Commerce.
 * `created_at` - This column returns the timestamp of when each product was created

 ## `customer\_entity`